isao/hashsome/README.md

 # readme

-Get a hash (md5, sha, etc.) for a file, files matching a pattern in a directory, or same for a group of directories.
+Get a hash (md5, sha, etc.) for files matching a pattern in a directory, or for each of a group of directories.

-## hashdirs.buildDir(dir, [options], callback)
+## hashsome.buildDir(dir, [options], callback)

 For a Shifter build directory path, calculate the hash of each YUI module, and rename the module directory accoringly.